What Justin Timberlake and Sam Asghari did after Britney Spears released her memoir | KRDO

 Both men are discussed in the book.
 Asghari and Spears were married for 14 months and are in the process of divorcing.
 Timberlake and Spears dated from 1999 until 2002.

-While the singer has not commented on Spears’ memoir, social media followers noticed that he recently turned off the ability to comment on the posts on his verified Instagram account.
+While singer Timberlake has not commented on Spears’ memoir, social media followers noticed that he recently turned off the ability to comment on the posts on his verified Instagram account.

 Meanwhile, a TMZ photographer recently caught up with Asghari, who filed for divorce from Spears in August.
 Spears refers to Asghari as “a gift from God” in her book.